adam-p/markdown-here/README.md

 * Styling modifications for the rendered Markdown.
 * Syntax highlighting theme selection and modification.
 * TeX math formulae processing enabling and customization.
+* What the hotkey should be.

 For Chrome and Firefox, any changes made in the *Markdown Here* Options are automatically synchronized between your other installations of that browser (if you have the sync feature enabled in the browser).